A student stands in the respiratory therapy lab while a student practices on a mannequin in the background.

 The Respiratory Therapy, Bachelor of Science program, is accredited by the Committee on Accreditation for Respiratory Care (CoARC).
 The four-year program graduates are eligible for the national registry exam leading to a Registered Respiratory Therapist (RRT) and eligible for state licensure as a Respiratory Care Practitioner.
 Registered Respiratory Therapists may work in hospital settings with critical and noncritical patients or for home health companies who specialize in respiratory care and equipment.
 The Bachelor degree option provides students with additional knowledge in advanced clinical concepts, research, and leadership.

-A grade of “C” or better is required for all BSRT required courses.
+A grade of “C” or higher is required for all BSRT prefix courses.

 This is a limited and selective enrollment program which admits a new class in the Spring semester.